 The last time I wrote about our Rhoades line, I covered John “Henry” Rhodes who came to Westmoreland County from Bucks County with his entire family (adult and minor children).
-I have also teased a little about how I connected him to Bucks county in additional miscellaneous. posts discussing the use of DNA in Genealogy research.
+I have also teased a little about how I connected him to Bucks county in miscellaneous posts discussing the use of DNA in Genealogy research.

 As I mentioned before.
 I believe Henry Rhodes of Westmoreland County was baptized John Henry Roth in the Reformed congregation of the Tohickon Union Church in Bedminster Township, Bucks County, Pennsylvania on 22 September 1754.
 He was born to parents Johanne Jacob Roth and Charlotte.
 Johanne Jacob and his parents are believed to be the immigrant ancestors of our Rhoades family.
 So his story is about trying to confirm where in Germany he came from.
 Because Jacob names a son, Henry, in his 1789 will, we know that he was still living.
 Jacob died in 1791 and Henry arrives in Westmoreland County within the decade.
 He was a younger son, and his elder brother inherited the family homestead.
 His estimated birth year, along with several of his children, match baptismal records and parental names in the Tohickon Church.
 The case is very strong that Henry of Westmoreland County is a son of Jacob and Charlotte of Rockhill Township, Bucks County.